-The School will provide employees unpaid leave to serve as required by law, on a jury or grand jury if the employee provides reasonable advance notice.
-The School will also provide employees unpaid leave to appear in court or other judicial proceedings as a witness, as permitted by law, to comply with a valid subpoena or other court order.
+The School will provide employees up to 5 days paid leave to serve as required by law, on a jury or grand jury if the employee provides reasonable advance notice.
+The School will also provide employees paid leave to appear in court or other judicial proceedings as a witness, as permitted by law, to comply with a valid subpoena or other court order.
 Please notify your supervisor of your commitment to serve on a jury or as a witness as far in advance as possible.